 - The delta T is only as accurate as the thermometer used and its placement in the air stream

-The first trouble comes in when you realize that almost no air is “standard air,” which is 70°, 0% RH air at sea level.
-That leaves us with a 0.075 lbs per cubic foot standard air number that isn't very accurate at all.
+The first bit of trouble comes in when you realize that almost no air is “standard air,” which is 70°, 0% RH air at sea level.
+That leaves us with a 0.075 lbs per cubic foot standard air number, which isn't very accurate at all.
 To see how far off it can be, try messing with the air density calculator on our calculator page.

 In the case of my test, I found that a 1.05 multiplier was more accurate than 1.08, based on my indoor air conditions during the test.

 Before the test, I used a TEC TrueFlow meter to confirm the actual system airflow.
 The system was a 2-ton Carrier FV ECM air handler, and both the fan charts and the TrueFlow confirmed a system airflow of 700 & 718 CFM, respectively.

 I turned on the 5KW electric heat and ran the system with electric heat only for 5 minutes.
 Then, I calculated the BTU/h of the heat strips at 12,158.
 I took a delta T between the return riser and the supply plenum 24″ above the fan coil with the same pocket thermometer.
 The delta T was fairly stable at 1°.